-user, that is, the energy consumed per square metre, for example, in a city.
+One naturally asks why.
+The explanation is that the overall evolution of the energy system is driven by the increasing spatial density of energy consumption at the level of the end user, that is, the energy consumed per square meter, for example, in a city.
 Finally, fuels must conform to what the end user will accept, and constraints become more stringent as spatial density of consumption rises.
-Rich, dense cities accept happily only electricity and gasses, now methane and later hydrogen.
+Rich, dense cities accept happily only electricity and gases, now methane and later hydrogen.
 These are the fuels that reach consumers easily through pervasive infrastructure grids, right to the burner tip in your kitchen.

-Ultimately the behaviour of the end user drives the system.
+Ultimately the behavior of the end user drives the system.
 When the end user wants electricity and hydrogen, the primary energy sources that can produce on the needed scale while meeting the ever more stringent constraints that attend growth will eventually and inexorably win.
-Economies of scale are juggernauts over the long run.
+Economies of scale are a juggernaut over the long run.

-One contributor to economies of scale is the heat value of the fuel per kilogram (Fig. 5).
-Replacing brown coal with methane raises the energy per tonne of fuel as it decarbonises.
-Thirteen railroad cars of biomass, such as switchgrass, equal about one railcar of coal and half a car of oil.
+One contributor to economies of scale is the heat value of the fuel per kg.
+[Slide 6].
+Replacing brown coal with methane raises the energy per ton of fuel as it decarbonizes.
+Thirteen railroad cars of biomass such as switchgrass equal about one railcar of coal and half a car of oil.
 Economies of scale match best with technologies that grow smaller even as they grow more powerful, as computer chips, electric motors and power plants all have done.

 I mentioned dense cities as the final arbiter of the energy system.
-Energy demand is far denser in some places than others as artificial lighting displays.
-(Figure 6) shows light at night in 1996.
+Energy demand is far denser in some places than other as artificial lighting displays.
+[Slide 7] shows light at night in 1996.
 The bright city lights of the USA, Europe, and Japan glow and most of the rest is dark.
-The next (Fig. 7) shows how Earth would glow if all of today's 6.4 billion people lit bulbs like today's Americans.
-The third (Fig. 8) shows where the increases would occur; that is, the latent electricity demand.
+The next [Slide 8] shows how Earth would glow if all of today's 6.4 billion people lit bulbs like today's Americans.
+The third [Slide 9] shows where the increases would occur, that is, the latent electricity demand.
 The story would be the same for fuels for mobility.
-Demand growth is concentrated in south and
+Demand growth is concentrated in South and East Asia.
 Australia already prospers from serving energy to these markets.
-As the Figure shows, India and eastern China may essentially be considered vast incipient conurbations that will require ultra-clean fuels as the spatial density of their energy consumption soars.
+As the slide shows, India and eastern China may essentially be considered vast incipient conurbations that will require ultra-clean fuels as the spatial density of their energy consumption soars.

 India and China are the future environment for energy business.
 In about 1930 the writer Gertrude Stein remarked that America was the oldest country in the world because America had been in the 20th century longer than any other country.
-In 2007 jetsetters know that Singapore and Shanghai have been in the 21st century longer than Los Angeles or New York.
+In 2007 jet-setters know that Singapore and Shanghai have been in the 21st century longer than Los Angeles or New York.
 Make sure you keep your minds on the magnetically levitated train of Shanghai and the chilling of Singapore, not the blah-blah of Brussels and Washington DC nor the windmills of Denmark.

-By the way, the upstream oil and gas industries should not fear rising enduse efficiency.
-First, the un-met global demand is probably at least four times today's energy consumption, so even a doubling of efficiency leaves a market that will double in size.

-Or consider that a European car of the mid-1950s did about 14 km per litre of gasoline as most cars do now with engines five times more powerful; the progress went into performance of some kind, not saving energy or even increasing mean speed, which traffic keeps at about 40 km per hour.
+By the way, the upstream oil and gas industries should not fear rising end-use efficiency.
+First, the unmet global demand is probably at least 4 times today's energy consumption, so even a doubling of efficiency leaves a market that will double in size.
+Or consider that a European car of the mid 1950s did about 14km per liter of gasoline as most cars do now with engines 5 times more powerful; the progress went into performance of some kind, not saving energy or even increasing mean speed, which traffic keeps around 40 km per hour.